Contact us

 AI in Manufacturing: Benefits, Use Cases, and What’s Next

 Artificial intelligence empowers manufacturers to achieve unprecedented levels of efficiency, productivity, and customization.
-In this article, we will explore the tangible benefits and most common use cases, and discuss what the future holds for AI-driven manufacturing.
+In this article, we will explore the tangible benefits and most common use cases of AI in manufacturing, and discuss what’s coming in 2025.

 Whether you’re a manufacturing veteran or a tech enthusiast, this article will help you understand the significant role AI has to play in shaping the future of manufacturing.

-These solutions combine data from sensors, machines, and people to help manufacturers become more data-driven in order to optimize production and maintenance processes, improve product quality, and answer the personalization needs of the end customer.
+These solutions combine data from sensors, machines, and people to help manufacturers become more data-driven when optimizing production and maintenance processes, improving product quality, and answering the personalization needs of the end customer.

 According to Accenture, the manufacturing industry stands to gain $3.78 trillion from AI by 2035.